Aveglia/vAMPirus/docs/HelpDocumentation.md

                 aminoC=""
                 aminoSingle=""

+## Phylogeny-based clustering of ASV or AminoType sequences with TreeCluster (https://github.com/niemasd/TreeCluster; https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0221068)

+New in version 2.0.1, you can now use the program TreeCluster to cluster ASV or AminoType sequences based on phylogenetic relationship.

+From the TreeCluster GitHub (https://github.com/niemasd/TreeCluster):

+"TreeCluster is a tool that, given a tree T (Newick format) and a distance threshold t, finds the minimum number of clusters of the leaves of T such that some user-specified constraint is met in each cluster.
+The user can also specify a branch support threshold s such that no pair of leaves in any cluster can be connected by branches with support less than or equal to s.
+Note that all leaves given a cluster of -1 are singletons, meaning they did not cluster with any other leaves (i.e., each leaf with a cluster of -1 is in its own cluster).

+TreeCluster was motivated by Cluster Picker.

+The default method is "Max Clade" (see Clustering Methods).
+There is no explicit default distance threshold, but because Cluster Picker recommends a distance threshold of 0.045 and because the same objective function is optimized by both Cluster Picker and TreeCluster "Max Clade", we currently recommend 0.045 as well."

+If you plan to use this form of clustering, be sure to read through the TreeCluster manuscript and help documentation linked above to use the most appropriate command.

+To signal the use of phylogeny-based clustering, add "--asvTClust" to cluster ASVs and "--aminoTClust" to cluster aminotypes.
+You will then need to check and edit the TreeClust command you would like to use in the configuration file:

+      // Phylogeny-based ASV/AminoType clustering parameters using the program TreeCluster (https://github.com/niemasd/TreeCluster)

+        // Add the "--asvTClust" option to the launch command to run phylogeny-based clustering of ASVs ; Add "--aminoTClust" to launch command for phylogeny-based clustering on AminoTypes
+        // NOTE: you can't use "--skipPhylogeny" when doing this form of sequence clustering

+          // TreeCluster command options for ASV clustering (--asvTClust) -- (Example: asvTCopp="-option1 A -option2 B -option3 C -option4 D") - See TreeCluster paper and github page to determine the best options (a good start is what is below) asvTCopp="-t 0.045 -m max_clade -s 0.5"

+          // TreeCluster command options for AminoType clustering (--aminoTClust) -- (Example: aminoTCopp"-option1 A -option2 B -option3 C -option4 D") - See TreeCluster paper and github page to determine the best options aminoTCopp="-t 0.045 -m max_clade -s 0.5"

 ## Counts tables and percent ID matrices

 vAMPirus generates nucleotide-based counts tables using vsearch and protein-based counts tables using DIAMOND and a custom bash script.
-Counts tables and percent ID matrices are always produced for each ASV, AminoType and all cASV fasta files produced.
+Counts tables, pairwise distance, and percent ID matrices are always produced for each ASV, AminoType and all cASV fasta files produced.

 Here are the parameters you can edit at lines 61-70: